iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-domain-specific-language.md

 |-------|--------------------|--------------------|-------------------------------------------------------|
  | group | The $source object | A string attribute | oneSource and multipleSource configuration attributes |

+The result of this function may be expressed as:
 ```python
 multipleSource if $singleton && (numberOfSources > 1) else oneSource
 ```

-> :octicons-light-bulb-16: This map specifies a unique component CD-SYSTEMS-MANAGER
+> :octicons-light-bulb-16: This mapping specifies a unique component `CD-SYSTEMS-MANAGER`
 > and set its name by `CD-SYSTEMS-MANAGER (grouped)` when found more than one resource.

 === "Mapping file"